Savirean07/GITOPS-CI-CD-IMP/README.md

 - If you find any bugs then please report them by creating an issue.
 - If you can make a website look good by modifying then go ahead and describe it in issue and create pull request.
 - If you can add more functionality, then create an issue and contribute by making pull request.
+- You can add it to your DEVOPS project using the code .